 Using the right live chat tool has not only improved Pantheon’s first response time to under two minutes; it’s also given them valuable data that has helped them to optimize team efficiency.
 “Intercom gives us insights into busy and slow hours which help determine our staffing decisions,” says Shak Hossain, Pantheon’s Head of Support.
 “We can see week over week where our busiest hours are to finetune hours across our global team to ensure we have enough coverage at all times.”

 Live chat is the norm, not the exception

 The old way of communicating with customers is broken.

-Thanks to live chat, we can now deliver this experience at scale.
-Whether it’s through 1:1 human conversations, or automated with the help of a chatbot, live chat is now the de facto way to engage with customers and prospects when they’re at their most interested – in real-time, as soon as they land on your website.
+Thanks to live chat, businesses can now deliver this experience at scale.
+Whether it’s through 1:1 human conversations, or automated with the help of a chatbot, live chat is now the de facto way to engage customers and prospects when they’re at their most interested – in real-time, as soon as they land on your website.

 No ticket numbers.
 No call back forms.
 Just the best experience possible for each and every visitor.